How Do You Calculate Theoretical Probability

 Calculating Probability with Mutually Exclusive Events

 Mutually exclusive events are events that cannot happen at the same time.
-For example, rolling a 3 and a 4 on a single roll of a die.
+Take this: rolling a 3 and a 4 on a single roll of a die.

 To find the probability of either event A or event B occurring when A and B are mutually exclusive, we add their individual probabilities: